 An iconic cityscape, Sydney has a spectacular harbour and stunning beaches plus a contemporary architectural skyline.
-Beyond this stunning first impression and scratch the surface and Sydney offers delightful surprises.
+Beyond this stunning first impression and scratch, the surface and Sydney offers delightful surprises.
 The whole place is literally an urban jungle with national parks ensconcing the inner city, foliage fringed slices of harbour slicing their way through the modern architecture, and a plethora of unique wildlife living alongside the human inhabitants.
 After dark, Sydney boasts a host of cool restaurants, undercover bars, and live music venues.
-Whilst Sydney-ers are known for being chilled out and can often been found enjoying the sun, sand and surf, the city has a vibrant social scene too.
+Whilst Sydney-ers are known for being chilled out and can often be found enjoying the sun, sand and surf, the city has a vibrant social scene too.
 Compared to some of the other Australian cities, Sydney makes no apologies for being loud and go-getting.
-So what you waiting for?
+So what are you waiting for?
 Book your Sydney-side city break now.

 Hyatt Regency Sydney

-A stroll away from Darling harbour in the heart of Sydney’s CBD, the Hyatt Regency is the ideal choice for leisure and business travellers.
+A stroll away from Darling Harbour in the heart of Sydney’s CBD, the Hyatt Regency is the ideal choice for leisure and business travellers.
 This is Australia’s largest hotel (892 air-conditioned rooms) and pitched at the top end of the conference and business market and facilities are mainly aimed at business customers or customers who want a luxurious base for sightseeing without too many on-site facilities.
-There are excellent conference facilities and the hotel is only 15 minutes’ walk from the International Convention Centre.
+There are excellent conference facilities and the hotel is only 15 minutes walk from the International Convention Centre.
 The Sailmaker restaurant serves delicious food and guests can enjoy fabulous views while sipping a cocktail in the Zephyr sky bar or a workout in two fitness rooms.

 Pier One Sydney Harbour

 Best described as quirky, this luxury hotel with 189 rooms sits on the waterfront with incredible views of the Harbour Bridge and Walsh Bay.
 Pier One is a great base for tourists being only a 5-minute walk from The Rocks and King George V Memorial Park.
 Rooms are modern, spacious, and stylish with large picture windows, while suites boast waterfront terraces.
-The excellent restaurant and bar also have the fabulous views and there’s also a barbecue restaurant right on the harbour.
+The excellent restaurant and bar also have fabulous views and there’s also a barbecue restaurant right on the harbour.
 Guests can enjoy leisure time in a well-equipped fitness centre.
 This pet-friendly hotel also has plenty of meeting facilities for business travellers.

 ADGE Apartment Hotel